 Documents to download

-In Great Britain, a parent is legally responsible for maintaining their child, even if they do not live with the other parent or have no contact with the child.
+In Great Britain, parents are legally responsible for maintaining their child, even if they do not live with them or have no contact with the child.

 Parents can agree a private child maintenance arrangement themselves.
-If they cannot reach an agreement, child maintenance can be arranged through the government’s statuatory Child Maintenance Service (CMS)
+If they cannot reach an agreement, child maintenance can be arranged through the government’s statutory Child Maintenance Service (CMS).

-This briefing looks at how the CMS works for parents who have experienced domestic abuse and what the Child Support (Domestic Abuse) Bill would change.
+This briefing looks at how the CMS works for parents who have experienced domestic abuse and what changes have been introduced with the Child Support (Domestic Abuse) Act 2023.

 It covers the situation in Great Britain, as primary child maintenance legislation is a reserved matter for Wales and Scotland, but it is devolved for Northern Ireland.